 1.1.
-[Table] Container Meta Pattern
+Text Block Meta Pattern

-The Hierarchy meta pattern models a hierarchy or a tree of information.
-A Hierarchy meta pattern has no computations (i.e. no XBRL calculations or XBRL Formulas relating to relations between numeric values, see Other Relations meta pattern for that).
+The Text Block meta pattern models a narrative or other prose which reports financial information, reporting what amounts to a "block" of information rather than the individually modelled details of what would otherwise make up that block of information.
+A Text Block meta pattern has no computations (i.e. no XBRL calculations or XBRL Formulas relating to relations between numeric values, see Other Relations meta pattern for that) and no other relations to any other concepts.